About us

 The Sound Studies Lab was founded in 2011 by Holger Schulze.

-The lab invites young and experienced scholars and artists to do research on the sonic sensory aspects of individual lives and in heterogenuous societies, cultures and historical eras.
-The lab operates in mobile, experiential and field-based research environments.
-The basic research strategies of the lab are field research, critical analysis & sonic artifacts.
+The lab invites young and experienced scholars and artists to work on the sonic and sensory aspects of individual lives and in heterogenuous societies, cultures and historical eras.
+The projects at the lab operate in mobile, experiential and field-based research environments.
+The basic research strategies of the lab are therefore field research, critical analysis and the production of sonic artifacts.
+The research of the lab operates in permanent exchange, evaluation, collaboration and cooperation with international researchers and artists in the field of the sound studies.

 The researchers and authors, the artists and designers of the Sound Studies Lab document their research processes and publish the results of their research projects on sound studies in a broad variety of formats: in research blogs, in articles for academic journals and art- or music-related magazines, in public lectures, presentations, conferences as well as in specialized workshops and university courses, in sound art installations and performances, in radio features or experimental sound art pieces.